dora-team/dora.dev/hugo/content/guides/value-stream-management/index.md

 Once you've completed an experiment, cycle back through the process, select the next initiative, and iterate.
 This establishes a continuous cycle of improvement and learning.

-## The long-term effects of applying value stream mapping
+## The long-term effects of value stream mapping

 Value stream mapping, when integrated with the practices emphasized by DORA, yield lasting benefits: